 What is BetterHelp’s Cancellation Policy?

-BetterHelp doesn’t have any long-term commitments and everything is paid in-advance, so you can cancel any time easily from the account section of the BetterHelp app.
+BetterHelp doesn’t have any long-term commitments and everything is paid in advance a month at a time, so you can easily cancel at any point from the account section of the BetterHelp app.
 Learn everything you need to know about BetterHelp tips and tricks in our full BetterHelp FAQ.

 Regarding appointment cancellation, BetterHelp does have a 24-hour cancellation policy, otherwise you’ll be charged a $15 no-show fee.
 If something urgent has come up, you should message your therapist to see if you can work out an alternative scheduling arrangement.